Albany International Airport: Service history

-During 1986–1987 the airline industry saw a series of mergers; after 1989 the US airline industry was dominated by six "legacy carriers": American, United, Delta, Northwest, USAir, and Continental.
+During 1986–1987, the airline industry saw a series of mergers; after 1989, the US airline industry was dominated by six "legacy carriers": American, United, Delta, Northwest, USAir, and Continental.
 All six served Albany themselves or by their regional affiliates.
 During the 1990s, Albany and other Upstate markets enjoyed little low-fare service, and the legacy carriers mostly kept fares high.
 Southwest Airlines' entry into Albany in 2000 brought a new era of low fare service.

 CommutAir hub

-In early 2001, CommutAir started to invest in an Albany hub.
+In early 2001, CommutAir (now CommuteAir) started to invest in an Albany hub.
 The hub was to connect a number of smaller cities in the Northeastern United States via the Albany hub.
 This allowed passengers to travel between cities that lack the demand for a direct flight between them while still bypassing busy, delay-prone hubs in major cities.
 These flights were operated under the Continental Connection brand using Beechcraft 1900Ds.
 The flights were scheduled in banks so that passengers would only have a 20-minute layover in Albany between flights, thereby minimizing travel times.

-At its peak, CommutAir served Allentown, Bangor, Binghamton, Boston, Buffalo, Burlington, Elmira, Portland, Harrisburg, Nantucket, Wilkes-Barre, LaGuardia, Islip, Hartford, White Plains, Manchester, Providence, Syracuse, Rochester, Lake Placid, Plattsburgh, Montréal, Ottawa.
+At its peak, CommutAir served Allentown, Bangor, Binghamton, Boston, Buffalo, Burlington, Elmira, Portland, Harrisburg, Nantucket, Wilkes-Barre, LaGuardia, Islip, Hartford, White Plains, Manchester, Providence, Syracuse, Rochester, Saranac Lake, Plattsburgh, Montréal, Ottawa.
 The hub was closed down in late 2005 to shift operations to Cleveland.
 A few of the markets did do well.

-As of March 2018, CommutAir operates several daily flights from Albany to its hubs at Newark Liberty International Airport and Washington Dulles International Airport for United Express.
-CommutAir also has its largest maintenance base at Albany, serving its ERJ-145 fleet.
-Previously CommutAir main maintenance base was located at Cleveland Hopkins International Airport, but CommutAir moved the maintenance base to Albany in 2014.
+As of December 2023, CommuteAir operates several daily flights from Albany to its hub at Dulles International Airport for United Express.
+CommuteAir also has one of its key maintenance bases at Albany, serving its ERJ-145 fleet.
+Previously CommuteAir's main maintenance base was located at Cleveland Hopkins International Airport, but CommuteAir moved the maintenance base to Albany in 2014.